scottgal/mostlylucid.dse/code_evolver/DIRECTORY_STRUCTURE.md

-# Code Evolver Directory Structure
+# mostlylucid DiSE Directory Structure

-This document explains the purpose of each directory in the Code Evolver project.
+This document explains the purpose of each directory in the mostlylucid DiSE project.

 ## Source Code Directories

 ### `src/`
-Core source code for the Code Evolver system.
+Core source code for the mostlylucid DiSE system.
 - Contains all Python modules and classes
 - Includes: LLM clients, registry, node runner, evaluators, workflow systems, RAG memory, etc.